adcstacruz/INLPwP/README.md

 **Installing pillow**

 We'll install pillow through python wheels.
-First, download the wheel in this [link](https://www.lfd.uci.edu/~gohlke/pythonlibs/#wordcloud).
+First, download the wheel which is posted in our google classroom.

 Download `Pillow-8.1.0-cp37-cp37m-win_amd64.whl` if your machine is 64-bit.
 If you are using a 32-bit machine, please download `Pillow‑8.1.0‑cp37‑cp37m‑win32.whl`.

 NOTE: Please check where the file was downloaded

-Install the wheel through pip.
+After downloading the wheel from google classroom, install the wheel through pip.
 Note that you should have activated your environment.
 To install, the command is:

 ```
-$(inlp) pip install --no-deps --force-reinstall --user PATH_TO_FILE\WHEEL_PACKAGE
+$(inlp) pip install --no-deps --force-reinstall --user "PATH_TO_FILE\WHEEL_PACKAGE
 ```

 For example, if the I have saved the wheel package in "C:\Users\user\Downloads".
 The command will be:

 ```
-$(inlp) pip install --no-deps --force-reinstall --user C:\Users\user\Downloads\Pillow-8.1.0-cp37-cp37m-win_amd64.whl
+$(inlp) pip install --no-deps --force-reinstall --user "C:\Users\user\Downloads\Pillow-8.1.0-cp37-cp37m-win_amd64.whl"
 ```